 Providers consider Vitamin B12 injections to be very safe, resulting in no significant side effects.
-In very rare cases, individuals have experienced side effects caused by allergic reactions or sensitivity.
+In very rare cases, some people have had side effects caused by an allergic reaction or sensitivity.

-Because of how B12 injections deliver B12, you may experience some discomfort, redness, bruising, inflammation, itching, or tenderness at or around the injection site.
+Because of how the injections deliver B12, you may experience some discomfort, redness, bruising, inflammation, itching, or tenderness near the injection site.
 This discomfort could last from a few minutes to several days.

-You may also notice the completely benign side effect of pinkish or reddish urine.
-If you’ve received more B12 than what your body can utilize and store, your kidneys will flush out the excess, and because B12 in injections is red, urine may appear pink or reddish.
+You may also notice the completely benign side effect of pinkish or reddish urine!
+If you’ve received more B12 than your body can use and store, your kidneys will flush out the extra – and because injected B12 is red, your urine may be pink or reddish.

 Side effects that occur less frequently are lightheadedness, nausea, fatigue, headache, dizziness, warmth, or flushing.